HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ![Hello World](string_row_vector.png "Hello World")

-Since the string *hello world* contains eleven characters (including the space) and we need a *2-by-n* matrix, so we break the string down into two rows and distribute the charachters as evenly as possible.
+Since the string *hello world* contains eleven characters (including the space) and we need a *2-by-n* matrix, we need to break the string down into two rows and distribute the characters as evenly as possible.
 We pad with 0's if we need more characters.

 ![Hello World](hello_matrix.png "Hello World")

 We can convert a string into a row-vector of numbers where each number corresponds to the [unicode](https://home.unicode.org/) value of the character.
-To obtain the unicode value of a character ('a' for example) in python use `ord('a')`.
-To convert from unicode (number *x* for example) to character use `chr(x)`.
+To obtain the unicode value of a character ('a' for example) in python, we use `ord('a')`.
+To convert from unicode (number *x* for example) to character, we use `chr(x)`.

 ![Hello World](hello_number_matrix.png "Hello World")